 Athlete and USRowing Level III Coach

-After moving from college, I coached in the N.E.I.R.A. at The Gunnery School in CT.
-My crews earned top finishes in the Head of the Charles Regatta and climbed the rankings at the N.E.I.R.A regattas in late May.
+After graduating from college, I taught and served as a rowing coach at The Gunnery School, CT.
+Our crews earned top finishes in the Head of the Charles Regatta and placed at the N.E.I.R.A regatta.

 Following my tenure as a coach in New England, I moved to Tulsa with my wife and in the summer of 2002 and became the Head Coach of The Tulsa Rowing Club Juniors (now the Tulsa Youth Rowing Association).